skiptools/swift-sqlcipher/README.md

 }
 ```

-SQLite.swift also works as a lightweight, Swift-friendly wrapper over the C
+SQLiteDB also works as a lightweight, Swift-friendly wrapper over the C
 API.

 ```swift